attakei-lab/neutralinojs-extension-python/README.md

 # Neutralinojs extension toolkit for Python

+IMPORTANT: This library is still in development and may not be fully functional.
+So, this is not published on PyPI yet.

 ## Overview

 This is framework library for Neutralinojs extension that works likely Flask and FastAPI and provides classes and types.